 The Phillies (82-74) dropped into a tie with Los Angeles for the NL wild-card lead.
 Both teams have six games remaining in the regular season all on the road.

-Alameda's Jimmy Rollins hit a two-run homer off Dave Borkowski, his 25th, to give the Phillies a 4-2 lead in the sixth,
+Alameda's Jimmy Rollins hit a two-run homer off Dave Borkowski, his 25th, to give the Phillies a 4-2 lead in the sixth, but the Astros answered in the seventh.

 Nationals 7, Mets 3